MichalDulemba/UdacitySelfdrivingCarNanoDegree/term3/p2_semantic_segmentation/README.md

 For this project my main task was creating Fully Connected Convolutional neural network.
 Instead of last layers being fully connected like in classification cnns, here we want to "label" every pixel of the source image.

+### Unit tests
+In the first stage of working on this project - having unit tests, helped to check if everything works properly.
+But after a while, i had some ideas to change core of "main" file, and had to move/disable them.

 ### Environment
 I used docker with tensorflow and opencv to avoid any dependency issues.
 You can build it from scratch using Dockerfile or pull from docker hub using "docker pull dulemba/tfcv2"